Hiking in San Lorenzo

 3-Hour Route

-We will begin by crossing the colonial town of San Lorenzo and heading to its outskirts.
-There, we will find the ravine of the same name and continue along trails beside the San Lorenzo River.
-This will take us to various viewpoints with panoramic views of Salta, located only a few miles away.
+We'll begin by traversing the colonial town of San Lorenzo and proceed to its outskirts, reaching the ravine of the same name.
+The route will follow the trails alongside the San Lorenzo River.
+As we navigate the slopes, we'll access various viewpoints offering panoramic views of Salta.

-During the tour, we will explore the unique biome of the yungas of San Lorenzo, observing endemic trees such as cockspur coral trees, walnut trees, myrtles, and alders.
-The highest point of this route is 5,900 feet (1,800 metres) above sea level, offering views of the Lerma Valley and the Andean foothills.
+During the tour, we’ll explore the unique biome of the yungas of San Lorenzo and observe endemic trees including cockspur coral trees, walnut trees, myrtles, and alders.
+At the highest point, 5,900 feet (1,800 meters) above sea level, you can view the entire Lerma Valley and the Andean foothills.

-We will then take a different path back to the starting point after 3 hours of walking.
+We'll then return to our starting point after 3 hours of walking.

 Schedule: every day at 10 am and 3 pm.